Client Log for Artists

 A simple, offline notebook to keep track of collectors, commissions, galleries, and conversations.

-Artists often juggle conversations across emails, DMs, notebooks, and scattered notes.
+Artists often juggle conversations across emails, DMs, Instagram comments, physical notebooks, and scattered notes.

-What artists often need is context: who someone is, what was discussed, and where things stand.
+What artists usually need is simpler: a way to remember who someone is, what was discussed, and where things stand.

-A local-first app removes friction: no accounts, no dashboards, no constant connectivity.
+A local-first app removes friction: no accounts, no dashboards, no internet required to open your notes.

-Notes stay on the device, available even years later, without relying on a service that might disappear.
+Notes stay on your device — available even years later, without relying on a service that might change its pricing, its terms, or its existence.

 Client Log works as a personal memory tool for artists:

-- Export when needed — or keep everything local
+- Export at any time — or keep everything local

 It does not try to optimize sales.
 It helps you remember relationships.